 - 2 tablespoons heavy cream

-In a saucepan over medium heat, add stock, Worcestershire, water, rosemary, chili flakes, creole seasoning, and lemon.
-Reduce mixture until you have 1 cup.
+- In a saucepan over medium heat, add stock, Worcestershire, water, rosemary, chili flakes, creole seasoning, and lemon.
+Reduce the mixture until you have 1 cup.
 Strain and reserve.

-The shrimp should be coated in the sauce.
-Serve with french bread or biscuits.
-If sauce is too thick, add just a splash more of water.
+- The shrimp should be coated in the sauce.
+Serve with French bread or biscuits.
+If the sauce is too thick, add just a splash more of water.

 If you do not have shrimp stock, peel your shrimp and add them to the water, Worcestershire.
 In the cooking step, just cook them without the shell.